memecore-foundation/Go-MemeCore/SECURITY.md

 ## Audit reports

 Audit reports are published in the `docs` folder: https://github.com/ethereum/go-ethereum/tree/master/docs/audits

+For reference, it is technically based on geth, and the standard documentation for geth is compatible with gmeme.
+Therefore, please note that some of the documentation links to geth-based documentation, and you can recognize it as gmeme instead of geth.

 | Scope | Date | Report Link |
 | ------- | ------- | ----------- |